CAPSTONE PROJECT WITH PLACEMENT - 2021/2

 Methods of Teaching / Learning

-In addition, the module includes taught sessions dedicated to research methods and the development of personal and professional skills.
-These sessions are scheduled throughout the year and prepare students for the applied research phase during the work placement.
+The module includes taught sessions dedicated to research methods and the development of personal and professional skills.
+These sessions prepare students for the independent research / placement phase of the module.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: MANM454

 Please note that the information detailed within this record is accurate at the time of publishing and may be subject to change.
 This record contains information for the most up to date version of the programme / module for the 2021/2 academic year.